Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Insights from simulations

-We carry out an ensemble of 100 gravity-only $N$-body lightcone simulations using \Lcola \citep{howlett15}, an efficient parallel implementation of the Comoving Lagrangian Acceleration method \citep[\Cola;][]{tassev13}.
-This technique presents a significant improvement in execution speed relative to full $N$-body simulations at the expense of loss of precision on small scales: \Lcola recovers the power spectrum of the cosmic density and velocity fields as predicted by a full $N$-body simulation to within 2 and 3\% up to $k=0.3$ and $0.15\,\hMpc$ \citep{howlett15, koda15}, respectively.
+To test our methodology, we carry out an ensemble of 100 gravity-only $N$-body lightcone simulations using \Lcola \citep{howlett15}, an efficient parallel implementation of the Comoving Lagrangian Acceleration method \citep[\Cola;][]{tassev13}.
+This technique presents a significant improvement in execution speed relative to full $N$-body simulations at the expense of loss of precision on small scales: \Lcola recovers the power spectrum of the cosmic density and velocity fields as predicted by a full $N$-body simulation to within 2 and 3\% up to $k=0.3$ and $0.15\,\hMpc$ \citep{howlett15, koda15}, respectively, which correspond to multipoles $\ell=197$ and 99 at $z=0.5$.
+The generation of each lightcone adds additional errors because it requires four replications of the simulation box; however, the impact of these uncertainties on the scales of interest for ARF-kSZ tomography is minimal \citep{Klypin2018}.
+We provide further details about these simulations in \citet{chavesmontero18}.

-Each \Cola simulation evolves $1024^3$ dark matter particles of mass $1.7\times10^{12}\,\Msunh$ in a periodic cubic box of $3\,\Gpch$ on a side from different initial conditions, delivering an on-the-flight all-sky lightcone from $z=0$ to 1.
-Even though the generation of a lightcone requires four replications of the simulation box, the impact of these replications on the angular power spectra of both the cosmic density and velocity fields is negligible \citep{Klypin2018}.
-Further information about how we configure \Lcola to carry out this set of simulations can be found in \citet{chavesmontero18}.

-To generate sky maps, we first select dark matter particles from \Cola lightcones under Gaussian redshift shells; we use dark matter particles instead of haloes due to the reduced mass resolution of our simulations.
-Then, we project these particles onto the surface of a sphere using the publicly available package \Healpix\footnote{\url{http://healpix.sourceforge.net}} \citep{Gorski2005, Zonca2019}, which includes a set of routines for partitioning the sphere into equal-area pixels.
-To ensure that the number of tracers falling in each pixel is large enough for statistical studies, we generate maps of resolution $N_{\rm side}=64$, which corresponds to dividing the sphere into $12\times N_{\rm side}^2$ equal-area pixels.

-We proceed to evaluate the precision of our theoretical derivations using the auto- and cross-correlation of ARF, ADF, and radial peculiar velocity maps; we generate these maps using, respectively, Eq.~\ref{eq:map_arf}, $\mathcal{M}_{\rm ADF}(\angr_j)=\sum_i\phi(z_i)\deltaang$, and